t1stm/ndithering-extended/readme.md

 Install [Meson](https://mesonbuild.com/) and [Ninja](https://ninja-build.org/) build systems from your Distro.
 Alternatively, install [uv](https://docs.astral.sh/uv) and run `uv tool install meson` and `uv tool install ninja`, following any instructions for adding to PATH, and run:

-1. Configure: `meson setup build`
+1. Configure: `meson setup build --buildtype release`
 2. Compile: `ninja -C build`

-You should have the executable located at `build/nvibrant`
+You should have the executable located at `build/nvibrant` for the submodule's driver.

+For building multiple driver versions, you can run `uv run nvibrant-build`

 ## ⭐️ Future work

 Integrating this work directly in [libvibrant](https://github.com/libvibrant/) would be the ideal solution, although matching the nvidia driver version could be annoying for a generalized solution.
 Feel free to base off this code for an upstream solution and PR, in the meantime, here's some local improvements that could be made:

 - Simplify the code, some lists enumerations are opaque and flag-like
-- How to target different drivers?
-Maybe tag checkouts automation?
 - List displays and show their info on the command line
 - Make an actual CLI interface with `--help`, `--version`, etc.
-- Convert the code to C++?
-Easier vectors, classes, cli, configs.
 - Package the binary in many linux distros (help needed!)
 - Save the current values to restore it later.
 - Improve the Readme organization, explanations.